 Finally, the Court rejected YU’s argument that recognizing the Pride Alliance would be violative of its First Amendment right to freedom of expression and association, emphasizing that YU “has made clear that it does not endorse or accept the views of its already-existing LGBQT+ student groups,” and likewise noting, the NYC “HRL does not require any such endorsement or compel speech.”
 Additionally, the Court stressed that YU’s associational rights are not being infringed upon, since the members of the Pride Alliance “are already enrolled students”; YU has “engaged in many discussions with the Pride Alliance about sexual orientation and gender identity issues,” and expressed interest in “foster[ing] diversity and inclusion in association with Pride Alliance members when denying official recognition;” and that YU was taking actions to create a space where students, faculty, and” YU’s religious leadership could “continue this conversation.

 This case is likely to be appealed - and a YU spokesperson has indicated YU’s intent to do so.
 Additionally, as the United States Supreme Court denied YU’s application for a stay without prejudice, the case could be heard, if certiorari is granted, by the Supreme Court once again, this time on its merits.

 Bond will continue to closely monitor this case for updates and bring them to you in a timely manner.
-If you have any questions about implications this case may have for your institution, please contact Lisa Feldman or any attorney in Bond’s higher education practice or the attorney at the firm with whom you are in regular contact.
+If you have any questions about implications this case may have for your institution, please contact any attorney in Bond’s higher education practice or the attorney at the firm with whom you are in regular contact.